Green-Salar/Cavity-Flow-computational-fluid-dynamic-/README.md

 It has more than 30 functions which are in 5 seperated files.

 main files: Initialization - grid generations - side functions - main functions - main program.

+a bit more detail can be found in wiki.